Marco Ragini

 Marco Ragini (born 30 November 1967) is a Sammarinese football manager who last managed Tre Fiori.

 Career

 In 2014, Ragini was appointed manager of Lithuanian side Dainava.
 In 2015, he was appointed manager of Locarno in Switzerland.
 After that, he was appointed manager of Slovak club MFK Dolný Kubín.
 In 2016, Ragini was appointed manager of Ujana in the Democratic Republic of the Congo.
 In 2017, he was appointed manager of Nigerian team Garden City Panthers.

 In 2018, he was appointed manager of FC Ulaanbaatar in Mongolia.
 In 2021, Ragini was appointed manager of Malaysian outfit Kelantan.
 In 2022, he was appointed manager of Tre Fiori in San Marino.
+From November 2024, Ragini is the new trainer of Tajikistan national team Under 17.